intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/develop.md

 pip install bigdl_serving-*.whl
 ```

-Remark: See [here](./python.md) for more instructions to run BigDL after pip install.
+See [here](./python.md) for more instructions to run BigDL after pip install.

 #### **1.2 IDE Setup**